wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 Of course, any direct method of pulling DDC numbers from a library management system would be much easier than all this, but some processing and cleanup will probably still be necessary, AACR and MARC being what they are.

-Extracting LC call numbers from the University of Toronto records is much the same, as we will see below, but with the advantage that fiction is also classified, so we will end up with a list of call numbers covering everything in the collection.
-Everything, that is, with a proper LC call number: special schemes for government documents, audio and video, maps, and the like must be left out.
+Extracting LCC call numbers from the University of Toronto records is much the same, as we will see below, but with the advantage that fiction is also classified, so we end up with call numbers covering everything in the collection.
+Everything, that is, with a proper LCC call number: special schemes for government documents, audio, video, maps and so on must be left out.

 # Checkerboard dentographs